mohitshyoran/Notes/MultiThreading/README.md

 # Java synchronization
-Synchronization in Java is the capability to control the access of multiple threads to any shared resource.
+Synchronization in Java is the capability to control the access of multiple threads to any shared resource.\
+Provides lock to threads.

 **Two types**
 1. Thread synchronization.